There’s no doubt that the world of craft producing is an interesting one.

 Fortified wines are wines which have been strengthened with alcohol by the addition of spirits at some point in their production.
 The most common of these are Apera, Tawny, Ruby or Vintage fortified wines, as well as vermouths and aperitifs.
 Usually, the alcohol by volume content varies from 13% to 22%.

-A growler is a refillable and sealable container used for the retail sale of fresh kegged beer.
+A growler or howler is a refillable and sealable container used for the retail sale of fresh kegged beer.

 IBUs are calculated as a measure of perceived bitterness of beer.
 The scale generally ranges from 0-110 IBU and is best used as a guide, not a rule, as everyone’s tastes are slightly different.
 The higher the IBU number, the more perceptible the bitterness will be in a beer.
 Many brewers today are including International Bitterness Units values on their packaging to help consumers identify a beer that suits their taste.